Direct Tax Services

 Failure to comply with this provision may lead to the imposition of a heavy penalty on the Brazilian company and may even affect the potential investor visa.
 Registration with the Brazilian Central Bank is also crucial in order to repatriate funds to another country.

-The final step to set up a company in Brazil is opening a bank account in the name of the company.While the bank initiates the process of opening an account in the company’s name, the bank carries out extensive KYC procedures.
+The final step to set up a company is opening a bank account in Brazil in the name of the company.While the bank initiates the process of opening an account in the company’s name, the bank carries out extensive KYC procedures.
 The documents that are required to open the account include:

 The above mentioned procedure is the standard procedure to open any company in Brazil.
 However, depending on the type of business activities, several more permissions and processes may be added to set-up a company in Brazil as a foreigner.
 To know more about the opportunities in Brazil for foreign investment, get the consultation offered by global incorporation experts at Enterslice.